banzaicloud/pipeline/README.md

 When you push a code change to GitHub, the Pipeline platform automatically detects the appropriate `spotguide`, reads the descriptors and initiates the pipeline.

+#### Big data

+Pipeline PaaS allows enterprises to shift from a host-centric infrastructure to one that is container and application centric and take advantage of containers’ portability and flexibility.
+Today's big data frameworks require a scheduler (Apache YARN) and a distributed coordination framework (Apache Zookeeper) however better alternatives are already key building blocks of Kubernetes.
+Running big data workloads on the Pipeline PaaS removes all the requirements to use, install and maintain these systems and provide a cloud native way to run, schedule and scale the workload.
+The Kubernetes scheduler is aware of the application state and understands the infrastructure and cluster as well.
+A better density, utilization, broader range of workloads and varying latency  are all among the benefits.

 #### Apache Spark

 One of the default `spotguides` describes an Apache Spark deployment.
 For further information about the Apache Spark `spotguide` please follow this [guide](docs/spotguides.md).